 Two main types of Upper Paleolithic art have survived.
 The first we can classify as permanently located works found on the walls within caves.
 Mostly unknown prior to the final decades of the nineteenth century, many such sites have now been discovered throughout much of southern Europe and have provided historians and archaeologists new insights into humankind millennia prior to the creation of writing.
 The subjects of these works vary: we may observe a variety of geometric motifs, many types of flora and fauna, and the occasional human figure.
 They also fluctuate in size; ranging from several inches to large-scale compositions that span many feet in length.

 The Venus of Willendorf is a perfect example of this.
 Josef Szombathy, an Austro-Hungarian archaeologist, discovered this work in 1908 outside the small Austrian village of Willendorf.
 Although generally projected in art history classrooms to be several feet tall, this limestone figurine is petite in size.
-She measures just under 4½” high, and could fit comfortably in the palm of your hand.
-This small scale was very deliberate and allowed whoever carved (or, perhaps owned) this figurine to carry it during their nearly daily nomadic travels in search of food.
+She measures just under 11.1 cm high, and could fit comfortably in the palm of your hand.
+This small scale allowed whoever carved (or, perhaps owned) this figurine to carry it during their nearly daily nomadic travels in search of food.

 Naming and dating